ENDGAME:

 Let me grasp the clearly the ever-shortening span of days and the magnitude of preparation appropriate to the high calling of eternal salvation.

-but only forward.
+I cannot go back now, but only move forward.

 However thin the accumulated merits